B. Vancouver, 1984

 Brendan A. de Montigny is a multidisciplinary artist, cultural connector, and curator.
 He holds a MFA from uOttawa, a BFA from Concordia University, and a DEC from Heritage College.
 De Montigny has exhibited drawings, performances and Installations in Ottawa, Toronto, Montreal, and New York state, including: Ottawa City Hall Art Gallery, Art Gallery of Ontario, and Todmorden Mills Museum.
 He co-founded and directed the Ottawa art gallery PDA Projects from 2014-2018.
 He is launching a forthcoming podcast on arts in Canada, with local artist and professor Christopher Payne, called Like Art.

-Brendan A. de Montigny is the current regional director for EN MASSE, and the communications & marketing officer at MasterpieceVR, a virtual reality app focused on artistic content creation.
+Brendan A. de Montigny is the current director of marketing for EN MASSE, and the communications & marketing officer at MasterpieceVR, a virtual reality app focused on artistic content creation.

 Since 2011, he has lived in Vieux-Hull, Gatineau.